 If I were planning on what to do with 50k, here are my investments.

-$10,000 Fundrise – In my real world life this is one of the next investments I am going to make.
-The platform is easy to use and getting into real estate is a great diversification play.
+$15,000 Fundrise – In my real world life this is one of the next investments I am going to make.
+The platform is easy to use and getting into real estate is a great diversification play, especially since we have a lot in stock based investments.

-$10,000 CIT Bank Savings – This would represent my emergency fund or a place to store money for other opportunities.
-I like have a few thousand dollars on hand in case a sweet deal comes along.
+$5,000 Savings Account – This would go into my emergency fund or a place to store money for other opportunities.
+I like have a $5,000 investment on hand in case a sweet deal comes along.

-$4,000 Index Funds – Index funds are a great hands off approach and an easy long term investment decision.
-I would probably use Ally Invest for this account since they have some of the lowest fees of any brokerage.
+$2,000 Index Funds – Index funds are a great hands off approach and an easy long term investment decision.
+I would probably use Ally Invest for this $2k investment since they have some of the lowest fees of any brokerage.

 At the end of the day, the most important word I want you to take away from this exercise in investing $50,000 is diversify.